 Sensitivity Analysis

-NERC TPL-001-4 R2.1.4 requires transmission planners to study impact of changes to basic assumptions via Sensitivity Analysis.
+NERC TPL-001-4 R2.1.4 requires transmission planners to study the impact of changes to basic assumptions via Sensitivity Analysis.
 For the 2016 RTP Summer Peak sensitivity cases, ERCOT will perform ‘No-Wind’ sensitivity on base cases for years 2 and 5.
 The South/South Central and Coast/East study region will be studied by turning all Wind Generation Resources in the South/South Central weather zones out of service in the corresponding base cases.
 Similarly, the North/North Central and West/Far West study region will be studied by turning all Wind Generation Resources West/Far West/North/North Central zones out of service in the corresponding base cases.
-Similar ‘No-wind” sensitivity will be performed on years 3 and 6, however the analysis will be limited to only P0, P1 and P7 planning events.
+Similar ‘No-wind” sensitivity will be performed on years 3 and 6, however, this analysis will be limited to only P0, P1 and P7 planning events.

-Off peak sensitivity case is to be determined.
+For the 2016 RTP Off-Peak sensitivity case, ERCOT will perform ‘High-Wind Low-Load’ sensitivity on base case for year 3.
+ERCOT will review the historical data of coastal and non-coastal wind resources during the high wind conditions to determine the maximum dispatch level in all wind generation modeled in the minimum load case.
+The load level at each weather zone will also be determined by reviewing the historical data during the high wind conditions.

+The sensitivity analysis will be performed with all reliability solutions identified from the base case analysis to evaluate the effectiveness and robustness of the base case solutions under the stressed system conditions.
+For any new constraints found in the sensitivity analysis, ERCOT will identify potential corrective action plans which will be shared with stakeholders as a reference to guide analysis of future system conditions.

 Short Circuit Analysis